ULHPC/ulhpc-docs/docs/software/electronics/vasp.md

 ```

 ## Interactive mode
-To open an Quantum VASP in the interactive mode, please follow the following steps:
+To open VASP in the interactive mode, please follow the following steps:

 ```bash
 # From your local computer